Bologna: Entertainment and performing arts

 The city of Bologna became a UNESCO City of Music on 26 May 2006.
 According to UNESCO, "As the first Italian city to be appointed to the Network, Bologna has demonstrated a rich musical tradition that is continuing to evolve as a vibrant factor of contemporary life and creation.
 It has also shown a strong commitment to promoting music as an important vehicle for inclusion in the fight against racism and in an effort to encourage economic and social development.
 Fostering a wide range of genres from classical to electronic, jazz, folk and opera, Bologna offers its citizens a musical vitality that deeply infiltrates the city's professional, academic, social and cultural facets."

 The theatre was a popular form of entertainment in Bologna until the 16th century.
-The first public theater was the Teatro alla Scala, active since 1547 in Palazzo del Podestà.
-An important figure of Italian Bolognese theatre was Alfredo Testoni, the playwright, and author of Cardinal Lambertini, which has had great theatrical success since 1905, repeated on screen by the Bolognese actor Gino Cervi.
-In 1998, the City of Bologna initiated the project "Bologna dei Teatri" (Bologna of the Theatres), an association of the major theatrical facilities in the city.
+The first public theatre was the Teatro alla Scala, active since 1547 in Palazzo del Podestà.
+An important figure of Italian Bolognese theatre was Alfredo Testoni, the playwright and author of Cardinal Lambertini, which has had great theatrical success since 1905, repeated on screen by the Bolognese actor Gino Cervi.
+In 1998, the City of Bologna initiated the project "Bologna dei Teatri" ('Bologna of the Theatres'), an association of the major theatrical facilities in the city.
 This is a circuit of theatres which offer diverse theatrical opportunities, ranging from Bolognese dialect to contemporary dance, but with a communications strategy and promoting unity.
 Specifically, the shows on the bill in various theatres participating in the project are advertised weekly through a single poster.
 Bologna's opera house is the Teatro Comunale di Bologna.
 The Orchestra Mozart, whose music director was Claudio Abbado until his death in 2014, was created in 2004.